Converting a Foreign Driver's Licence in Ireland

 Note: NDLS centres operate strictly by appointment; walk-in services are unavailable.
 Ensure you arrive on time, as late arrivals may need to reschedule.
 Additionally, payment can only be made via debit/credit card, Google Pay/Apple Pay, or Payzone vouchers.

-Step 4 - Receive an Ireland driving licence
+Step 4: Receive an Ireland driving licence

-After you apply for Irish driving licence, the licensing authority will verify your information and other documents.
+After you apply for an Irish driving licence, the licensing authority will verify your information and other documents.
 If approved, the NDLS will issue an Irish licence, which is sent by post.

 Additionally, your previous foreign driver's license will be returned to the licensing authority in your home country.